-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 1212 Total first-time, first-year (freshman) women who applied 1753 Total first-time, first-year (freshman) men who were admitted 1022 Total first-time, first-year (freshman) women who were admitted 1467 Total full-time, first-time, first-year (freshman) men who enrolled 315 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 481 Total part-time, first-time, first-year (freshman) women who enrolled 0
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 1251 Total first-time, first-year (freshman) women who applied 1850 Total first-time, first-year (freshman) men who were admitted 1088 Total first-time, first-year (freshman) women who were admitted 1592 Total full-time, first-time, first-year (freshman) men who enrolled 316 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 506 Total part-time, first-time, first-year (freshman) women who enrolled 0 • Total first-time, first-year (degree-seeking) who applied 3101 Total first-time, first-year (degree-seeking) who were admitted 2680 Total first-time, first-year (degree-seeking) who enrolled 822

-C2 Freshman wait-listed students
+Freshman wait-listed students